Harshpatel14/Harshpatel14/README.md

 - 👋 Hi, I’m @Harshpatel14
-- 👀 I’m interested in Machine earning and Deep learning.
+- 👀 I’m interested in Data Science, Machine learning and Deep learning.
-- 🌱 I’m currently learning
+- 🌱 I’m currently an Data Science intern at BrainyBeam Technologies Pvt.
+Ltd.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...